Talking to Agents: The Missing Context

 These aren't just "nice-to-have" features; they are the improvements necessary to leverage AI in ways that we're currently using people.
 If we want AI to act as a true partner, we need to give it the same richness of input we give our human colleagues.

 This is a conversation we need to have as a society moving forward.
-How do we design the interfaces of the future to support this level of collaboration?
+We need to figure out how to design the interfaces of the future to support this level of collaboration.